lukekavanagh/lukekavanagh.github.io/unit_2/ruby/week_6/README.md

 # Week 6: Classes

-This week, you'll take all the Ruby you've learned so far and start packaging them inside of classes.
+This week, you'll take the Ruby you've learned so far and start packaging it inside of classes.

 You have a group pairing session this week.